mtrx1337/linux-tips/readme.md

 - search for `load-module module-udev-detect` in `/etc/pulse/default.pa`
 - append `tsched=0` to the end of it with a space in between
 - either restart or run `pulseaudio -k && pulseaudio --start`

+## Eduroam with NetworkManager and without a DE

+1. Download the correct eduroam_cat installer for your university from [here](https://cat.eduroam.org/)
+2. Install the following packages
+    ```
+    xbps-install NetworkManager dbus python3 python3-dbus
+    ```
+    dbus and python3 are necessary because the cat installer depends on dbus to talk to NetworkManager.
+3. Enable and start the service for dbus and NetworkManager
+    ```bash
+    ln -s /etc/sv/NetworkManager /var/service
+    ln -s /etc/sv/dbus /var/service
+    ```
+    Just to make sure:
+    ```bash
+    sv up NetworkManager
+    sv up dbus
+    ```
+4. Execute the eduroam_cat installer with root permissions and follow the instructions.
+    ```
+    sudo /path/to/eduroam-linux-XXXXX-eduroam.py
+    ```